morskyjezek/digcur/activities/exercise-openrefine.md

     * Practice a transform to join the dates and times.
 How would you join these columns together into one "date-time" column?
 You may do this in one step or multiple steps.
 Provide the steps, and any GREL expression you develop to do this.

 #### More Involved
+These activities ask you to use some of the more advanced features, which you can use to augment the data that you are working with using external sources, such as new datasets and information from other Web services or authority files.
+1. Practice pulling in data in at least two other formats (not CSV):
+    * Pull in XML data from data.gov, as discussed above, locate and import the file discussed at https://catalog.data.gov/dataset/neh-grant-data-1966-1969-flattened.
-1. Practice pulling in data from at least two sources.
-For example, pull in the XML data from data.gov discussed above.
-Also, try pulling JSON information from the loc.gov API, try a search that we haven't done in class.
+    * Pull in JSON information from the loc.gov API, using a search that we have not done before in class.
+1. Use the 'Add column by fetching URLs' option to create a new column of data based on some aspect that is already known.
+  For example, fetch the journal title using the Crossref API.
+1. Use the reconciliation service to make suggestions about possible controlled options for the publishers of the journals in the set of 1000 Crossref citations.
+You can call out to the VIAF service, and also look for the ID

 ## Resources